ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **font [`Font`](#font)**

-The font that describes how the text is rendered
+The font that describes how the text is rendered.

 **maxTextWidth `number`**